 The Engine objects returned from the Engine collection in the SystemDefinition are of the type EngineDefinition, The EngineDefinition instance contains properties and methods that you use to configure the Engine for use later in the Sequencer and Hvi instances.
-The EngineDefinition object includes Triggers, Actions, Events, and FPGA-Sandboxes collections that enable you to define and configure the Engine resources to be used within the SystemDefinition instance, and later in the Sequencer and Hvi instances.
+The EngineDefinition object includes Triggers, Actions, Events, and FPGA-Sandboxes collections that enable you to define and configure the Engine resources to be used within the SystemDefinition instance, and later in the Sequencer and Hvi instances created from this SystemDefinition.